Home

 How we'll notify you of changes

-If we make material changes to this policy, we will (1) update the "Last updated" date at the top, (2) bump the version number, and (3) email signed-in users at the address on file.
+If we make material changes to this policy, we will (1) update the “Last updated” date at the top of this page and (2) bump the version number.
 Continued use of the service after a change constitutes acceptance of the new policy.
+We do not currently push individual notifications about policy changes; please check this page periodically.

 Contact